-30.1 If a Councillor wishes to be absent from a council meeting place during a meeting, the Councillor must apply to the Chairperson to participate by teleconference, at least three (3) business days prior to the meeting or as soon as practicable once the Councillor becomes aware of their intended absence.
-The Council may allow a Councillor to participate in a council or committee meeting by teleconference.
+- 29.1 If a Councillor wishes to be absent from a council meeting place during a meeting, the Councillor must apply to the Chairperson to participate by teleconference, at least three (3) business days prior to the meeting or as soon as practicable once the Councillor becomes aware of their intended absence.
+The Chairperson may allow a Councillor to participate in a council or committee meeting by teleconference. - 29.2 A Councillor taking part by teleconference is taken to be present at the meeting if the Councillor was simultaneously in audio contact with each other person at the meeting.
+The attendance of the Councillor must be recorded in the minutes as present at the meeting.